 “Yesterday, you wrote that you just moved to San Francisco and you’re paying 2x the rent.
 Why would you do that?
 Shouldn’t you live beneath your means?”

 Good question.
 I still am.
-In my 2007 resolutions post, I wrote that in 2007, I’ll make more, save more, and spend more than ever before this year.
+In 2007, my new years resolution was to make more, save more, and spend more than ever before that year.
 I created an asset allocation to save and invest more money (both in the stock market and in my own businesses), and then I looked at what I had left over.
 And I consciously decided that the higher rent, parking, eating costs, etc, was worth it.

 One additional point is that money isn’t just here to be saved and scrimped and pinched.
 It’s here for us to enjoy.
 And I love living in SF.
 When you consciously spend, you can say “it’s worth it” after having actually considered the alternatives using numbers, not foofy emotions.